 - Anxiety Disorders are sometimes overlooked as an adjunct disability.

 - Anxiety spectrum of impact is widely variable over time.

 - WCAG 2.0 and UDL as methods to lessen anxiety and its impact on learning.

-Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Information Technology, Uncategorized
+Accessible Course Design, Alternate Format, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized

 Valorie Sundby graduated from the University of Arizona with a Bachelor of Science in Business Administration with a major in Management Information Systems.
 She has specialized in Web Accessibility Compliance since 2009.
 Prior to finding her professional home at Optum, Valorie worked in a variety of industries including Higher Ed.
 Valorie's long-standing motto is that accessibility is a journey and not a destination.
 Staying current with ever changing technologies and best practices is key to continual improvement.